 Click on a question to reveal the answer.

-Is Modular worth it for me as a beginner?
+Is Modular worth it for a beginner?

 Only if you genuinely enjoy tinkering.
 Modular is not a setup you can assemble in an hour before a gig and then play.
 It’s a tool that requires weeks and months of learning.
-If you can build clean sets in Ableton and don’t feel at home with hardware synthesizers, leave it.
+If you can build clean sets in Ableton and don’t feel at home with hardware synthesizers, consider skipping it.

 Not all, but enough to make it a career booster.
 By 2026, those without a streaming presence will be dropped from the top booking lists.
-HÖR Berlin and Boiler Room are the obvious gatekeepers, but smaller Twitch channels like Music is My Sanctuary also provide curated reach.
+HÖR Berlin and Boiler Room are the obvious gateways, but smaller Twitch channels like Music is My Sanctuary also provide curated reach.

 Does technology really change what Techno sounds like?